The Ultimate Guide to Newsbin Pro

 Newsbin Pro is free if you have service through Usenet Storm.
 Otherwise, Newsbin will require the purchase of a registration key that will either cost $20 or $30 depending on which setup you choose.
 However, you can get a 15-day free trial of Newsbin that will support downloads as well as all of the available features.
 This way, you can see what you like about the system and what you're interested in paying for.

 The purpose of this guide is to familiarize you with both the basics of Newsbin's setup and configuration and to give experienced users a deeper look inside some of the great features Newsbin offers.

 Why Bother With a Newsreader?

-Newsreaders are designed to navigate and read the individual newsgroups that are available on Usenet, in privacy.
+Newsreaders are designed to navigate and read the individual posts that are available, in privacy.
 So for users that are interested in the full Usenet experience, a newsreader program is an absolute must.

 The Basics of Newsbin

 This section will cover everything a new user needs to know in order to begin searching through posts with this system.
 This will help with installation and setup of Newsbin Pro on Windows and finish with preparing to download files.